 eToro Review in Australia – How to place an order

 Second, a pop-up will appear where you can buy (or short) the stock.
-In this case, you are buying the underlying asset, and not a CFD.
+In this case, you are buying the underlying asset.
 If you want to leverage your investment, you will need to change the “X1 LEVERAGE” to “X2” or to any other level of exposure that eToro allows.

 eToro Review in Australia – How to place an order